Nearly 13,000 SoCal Edison customers without power in Fullerton

 FULLERTON, Calif.
-(KABC) -- Nearly 13,000 Southern California Edison customers are without power in Fullerton Monday night.
+(KABC) -- A power outage affected more than 13,000 Southern California Edison customers in Fullerton Monday night.

-The outage occurred at about 8:39 p.m., according to the utility company.
+The outage started at about 8:39 p.m., affecting as many as 13,902 customers, according to the utility company.

-The outage is centered near the intersection of Commonwealth Avenue and Lemon Street, a couple of blocks from Fullerton's downtown area.
+The outage was centered a couple of blocks east from the Fullerton Downtown Plaza.

 A total of 12,788 customers were without power as of 10:13 p.m.